-A confident left-footed centre-back, Ruddock was a tough-tackling player, good in the air and had the ability to bring the ball out of defence.
+A confident left-footed centre-back, Ruddock was a tough-tackling player, good in the air and with the ability to bring the ball out of defence.

-These attributes led to an England under 21 call up in 1989 as well as a full international call up in 1994 in a friendly against Nigeria.
+These attributes led to an England under-21s call up in 1989 as well as a full international call up in 1994 in a friendly against Nigeria.

 In 2013, he entered the Celebrity Big Brother house as one of the 12 guests and after a successful three weeks in the house, “Razor” finished in a very respectable 5th position where he formed an unlikely friendship with eventual winner Rylan Clark.

-Ruddock was also a member of Harry Redknapp’s side of ex Premier League players in the TV series ‘Harry’s Heroes’ which aired in March 2019.
+He also participated in Harry Redknapp’s side of ex-Premier League players in the TV series ‘Harry’s Heroes‘ which aired in March 2019.

-The programme took a number of ex professionals on a journey to lose weight with the end goal of playing a team of ex Germany internationals.
+The programme took a number of ex-professionals on a journey to lose weight with the end goal of playing a team of former Germany internationals.

 Neil Ruddock: Premier League Statistics